 Recommendation | Bambu

-We found Bambu Home through 1% For The Planet and feel in love immediately!
+We found Bambu Home through 1% For The Planet and fell in love immediately!
 Their straws are made of 100% organic bamboo and they were named the most innovative product in 2015 by Eco-Choice!
 They earned a Gold Seal of Approval by Green America and all bamboo comes from wild groves which are annually audited, and certified organic!
 Besides straws, they also have a line of bowls, plates, cutting boards and utensils that are 100% biobased and certified by USDA!
 Best of all, you can compost all bamboo products at a commercial facility or in your compost bin.
 I mean come on, how cool is that!
 Oh and they are a certified B-Corporation!

 We reached out to Bambu Home with inquires about their ethical principles and they responded with the following, " Part of the annual organic certification audit is a social compliance audit that reviews whether we are compliant in various aspects.
 This includes age requirements, wage levels, and environment compliance (safe working conditions).
 You cannot get the organic certification unless you meet the social requirements listed above.".